 Getting to spend a weekend riding a bunch of miles and mixing in some dirt along the way is pretty much an ideal way to spend a couple of days in my book.
 So when Adam Mills of Source Endurance asked if I wanted to be a ride leader for the BWR Survival Camp that’s designed around the now infamous Belgian Waffle Ride in San Diego County, I jumped at the opportunity!
 Running from January 27-29 the camp will take in the entire BWR route and provide riders all the guidance and information needed to make the Belgian Waffle Ride a success.

 Out on the bike, BWR founder Michael Marckx, Phil Tinstman, Janel Holcomb, Adam Mills and I will act as ride leaders to provide riding tips for the technical sections of the course so everyone can have confidence in their abilities when their road bike leaves the pavement.
 Marckx, Tinstman and I have completed all five of the previous BWRs and have two wins and a number of top-3 finishes between us.
 Holcomb has a wealth of knowledge from her years as one of the top US professional racers and more recently, as a Mavic Ambassador.
-Mills is a coach to a number of top pro racers and endurance riders.
+Mills of Source Endurance has a Bachelor’s in Exercise Science and his Master’s in Clinical Exercise Physiology and coaches a number of top pro racers and endurance riders.

 “The most intimidating part of BWR is definitely the dirt, especially the more technical and rocky sections, plus the sheer distance and time is a little hard to wrap one’s head around”, said Cohenmeyer.
 She continued, “Camp last year absolutely helped me!
 I’ll be doing the camp again this year and figure there’s always more to learn and experience!”

 BWR SURVIVAL CAMP DETAILS